Jaleel White

-After Family Matters ended, White went on to star in the short-lived UPN comedy series Grown Ups (1999–2000).
-White then took brief hiatus from acting to attend UCLA in Los Angeles, California, where he graduated in 2001, earning a degree in film and television.
-He returned to acting with supporting roles in Dreamgirls (2006), and cameo appearances on another ABC series, Boston Legal, Fox's House, ABC's Castle, and USA's Psych.
-In 2010, he portrayed Dr. McCormick in the sci-fi film Mega Shark Versus Crocosaurus.
-In March 2012, White was a contestant in season 14 of Dancing with the Stars before he was voted off in May of that year, leaving him with a 7th place finish overall.
-In April 2012, White hosted the Syfy game show Total Blackout.
-In January 2017, White appeared in Bones as Officer Adams.
-In 2020, White had a recurring role in the one season-long Netflix series The Big Show Show.
+the films such as Who Made the Potato Salad?
+(2006), and also an additional supporting role as Detective Hamer in the two films including The Wrong Woman (2013) and Mommy, I Didn't Do It (2016); and even as James Black in the film The Preacher's Son (2017) and its 2018 sequel The Choir Director, and even reprising his role as Steve Urkel in the film Urkel Saves Santa: The Movie (2023).

 Early life

 White was born in Culver City, California, the only child of Michael White, a dentist, and Gail White, who was a homemaker.
 His mother later became his manager.
-White attended John Marshall Fundamental High School in Pasadena, California, and South Pasadena High School before graduating from UCLA in 2001.
+White attended John Marshall Fundamental High School in Pasadena, California, and South Pasadena High School, and later graduating from UCLA in 2001.
 On the advice of his preschool teacher, White began acting as a child.
 He got his start on TV commercials at age three.
 One of White's notable commercial appearances was for Jell-O pudding pops alongside Bill Cosby.